How To Improve Toilet Flushing Power

 Check the toilet bowl flush holes located around the rim of your toilet bowl.
-Sometimes these small holes that shoot water out during a flush can get clogged.
-This decreases the pressure of the water stream when you flush.
+Sometimes these small holes get blocked and clogged.
+When this happens, less water shoots out during a flush resulting in a weaker flush.
 This is dirty work, but get down on your hands and knees and try using a bobby pin, coat hanger wire or a small drill bit to clear the holes of any blockages.
 Flush the toilet and check for improvement in power of the flush.

 STEP #4: Clean out your toilet using bleach.